How to make training for runners more efficient? This blog will help you out!

 So a breakfast might look like this, for example:

 100g fine oatmeal, almond milk, fruit (apple, blueberries), and almonds.
 You can drink either water or some green tea with it.
-This will give you 90g of carbs, 20g of protein, 10-15g of fat, and some caffeine if you drink green tea with it.
+This will give you 90g carbs, 20g of protein, 10-15g of fat, and some caffeine if you drink green tea with it.

-The amount of carbohydrate used during running training is somewhat lower here than during more intensive training.
+The amount of carbohydrates used during running training is somewhat lower here than during more intensive training.
 However, the overall energy metabolism is still higher because the athlete is on the move longer and burns more fat.
 It is 1200-1300 kcal.

 To improve the efficiency of the fat metabolism, slow-release drinks can be used in the first half of the workout.
 Later (from ½ to ⅔ of the total exercise time), this can be combined with a GEL 40.
 The goal should be to consume about 90g of carbs (60g/hr), using SLOW CARB and a GEL 40.

 SLOW CARB as the name suggests, slowly releases carbohydrates into your blood, providing you with long-lasting energy.
 This supports the fat metabolism and saves muscle glycogen.